-- 1. The machines running pbs\server must have access to a shared server\priv/directory (usually an NFS share on a MoM). - 2.
+- 1. The machines running pbs\server must have access to a shared server\priv/ directory (usually an NFS share on a MoM). - 2.
 All MoMs must have the same content in their server\name file.
 This can be done manually or via an NFS share.
 The server\name file contains a comma-delimited list of the hosts that run pbs\server.

 '''

-List of all servers running pbs_server

-server1,server2
+server1, server2

 '''

-3. The machines running pbs\server must be listed in acl\hosts.
+The machines running pbs\server must be listed in acl\hosts.